elenasacristan/treebooks/README.md

 ![checkout](/documents/mockups/checkout1.png)

 - The final design of the website included some additional functionalities (buttons, carousel, modals and messages) that I thought would be useful as I was working on it.
-I also changed slightly the styles (colours, transparency, shadows, borders) for others that I found more appropriate.
+I also changed slightly the styles (colours, transparency, shadows, borders) for others that I found nicer.

 ### User stories